rrios19/mci_iptc/README.md

 ## Overview

 The Integrated Power Testing System for CubeSats (IPTC) is a comprehensive control and interface module designed for CubeSat power testing.
 This repository contains the source code and configuration files for the IPTC system.
-The system is developed by Ronald Rios at the Tecnologico de Costa Rica.
+The system is developed by the SetecLab at the Tecnologico de Costa Rica.

 ## Features